 Yes, at Leasing.com we’ve been open during the entire pandemic with all staff working remotely.
 You can still research and compare deals online, without having to leave the house.
 Once you've selected your car and lease deal, you can apply for finance online and sign all paperwork electronically and arrange delivery to your door.

 Will car dealerships be open?

-Car services and repairs are also deemed to be essential, so can continue irregardless of the tier.
+Car services and repairs are also deemed to be essential, so can continue irregardless.